miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

       your own SDK installer.

-   -  For background information on cross-development toolchains in the Yocto Project development environment, see the ":ref:`overview-manual/concepts:cross-development toolchain generation`" section.
+   -  For background information on cross-development toolchains in the Yocto Project development environment, see the "`Cross-Development Toolchain Generation <#cross-development-toolchain-generation>`__" section.

    -  For information on setting up a cross-development environment, see the :doc:`/sdk-manual/index` manual.

 All the output files for an SDK are written to the ``deploy/sdk`` folder inside the :term:`Build Directory` as shown in the previous figure.
-Depending on the type of SDK, there are several variables to configure these files.
-Here are the variables associated with an extensible SDK:
+Depending on the type of SDK, several variables exist that help configure these files.
+The following list shows the variables associated with an extensible SDK:

 -  :term:`DEPLOY_DIR`: Points to
    the ``deploy`` directory.